VegB/Text_Infilling/text_infilling/README.md

-An example of the NBA reports for language models with anchor words.
+An example of the NBA reports for language models with anchor words:

 | Template     | _\_m\_\_ Toronto_Raptors _\_m\_\_ 114-110 _\_m\_\_           |
 | ------------ | ------------------------------------------------------------ |